EU Policy Forum Educator Workshop

 Fast-forward 100 years and we see ourselves with well-established institutions that provide collective security, namely the United Nations and the North Atlantic Treaty Organization.
 We also see a push for the use of diplomacy over arms in the pursuit of the nuclear disarmament of potentially threatening states.
 At the same time, members of today’s collective security organizations are at odds, and others are threatening to leave.
 We also have come to see rising levels of nationalism and ethnocentrism, leading to a resurgence of populist parties across Europe.

 What lessons can we draw from the failed attempt at collective security under the auspices of the League of Nations?
 Should we be worried about imposing too strict conditions on potential nuclear states for fear of a nationalist backlash?
 Does the rise of nationalism and ethnocentrism spell the end of the liberal world order in which we live?

-This teacher workshop is sponsored by the Ellison Center for Russian, East European and Central Asian Studies, the Center for West European Studies, and the Center for Global Studies.
+The EU Policy Forum is sponsored by the Ellison Center for Russian, East European and Central Asian Studies, the Center for West European Studies, and the Center for Global Studies.
 The workshop is hosted by the Henry M. Jackson School of International Studies.
 For more information, please email the Center for West European Studies at firstname.lastname@example.org